Rayonier Advanced Materials Inc. (RYAM) – Don’t Believe the Hype: Check The Facts

 Rayonier Advanced Materials Inc. (RYAM): Who are the competitors?

-The company’s main competitors (and peers) include Balchem Corporation (BCPC) that is trading 32.98% up over the past 12 months.
-Short interest in the company’s stock has fallen 0.0% from the last report on Mar 30, 2021 to stand at a total of 2.21 million short shares sold with a short interest ratio of 2.9.
+The company’s main competitors (and peers) include Balchem Corporation (BCPC) that is trading 28.26% up over the past 12 months.
+Short interest in the company’s stock has risen 11.81% from the last report on Apr 14, 2021 to stand at a total of 2.24 million short shares sold with a short interest ratio of 3.55.